+Motion capture equipment can provide clear and consistent dance movements, but it is often prohibitively expensive.
+As an alternative, we source dance videos of professional performers from the internet and estimate human body parameters from these videos.
 We employ the 3D human motion estimation model~\cite{li2022cliff,goel2023humans} to obtain the SMPL motion parameters of characters in videos.
 However, we observe that dance videos often contain invalid motion frames.
 To address this issue, we design an automatic filtering method to eliminate implausible motion frames.
 In an effort to preserve the fluidity of the dance sequence, we retain only those continuous dance clips comprising 200 or more valid frames.
 Concurrently, to enhance the versatility of our dataset, we have also generated detailed annotations with reference to the HumanML3D format, widely employed in the text-to-motion domain.
-This primarily encompasses the acquisition of forward kinematic joint coordinates, extraction of kinematic vector representation, and computation of sample mean variance.
+This primarily encompasses the acquisition of forward kinematic joint coordinates, extraction of kinematic vector representation, and computation of sample mean-variance.
 Further details about the ChoreoSpectrum3D dataset can be found in the Supplementary Material.